 Guidelines.

+27. Persons found in violation of these policies may be asked to leave the premises and may be excluded from the campus.
+Persons refusing to comply with these orders are subject to arrest for Criminal Trespass in the Second Degree (ORS 164.205).

 Fiscal Policies

-1. Non-College facility users will be charged for expenses related to personnel and equipment required to conduct the activity plus appropriate fees for the specific facility used.
-The current fee schedule will apply to non-College facility users.
+Non-College facility users will be charged reasonable costs

+for expenses related to personnel and equipment required to conduct the activity plus appropriate fees for the specific facility used.
+The current fee schedule will apply to non-College facility users and provide proof of general liability insurance when required.

 2. Facility fees and charges are due and payable five working days prior to the event.
 A service charge will be applied to any account not paid by the close of the month following the event.